• Skip to primary navigation

 • Master of Laws (LLM) Program

-Each year, Richardson hosts a small group of non-compensated Visiting Scholars from around the world.
-Working with a Faculty Sponsor, our Visiting Scholars pursue collaborative research which leads to increased cross-cultural interactions and understanding.
-Our Visiting Scholars are integrated into our Law School and faculty, participating in seminars, lectures, and other events.
+Richardson welcomes a limited number of non-compensated International Visiting Law Scholars throughout the year.
+Working with a Faculty Sponsor, our International Visiting Law Scholars pursue collaborative research which leads to increased cross-cultural interactions and understanding.
+Our International Visiting Law Scholars are integrated into our Law School and faculty, participating in seminars, lectures, and other events.

-Visiting Scholars are issued a UH ID card and given access to the Law Library and other libraries on campus.
-Wireless internet access is available throughout the University, including the Law School, and work spaces (individual and group) are available in the libraries.
-In addition, Visiting Scholars can use a shared office space through International Programs and may request a locker at the Law School.
+International Visiting Law Scholars are issued a UH ID card and UH email address.
+They have full access to the Law Library and other libraries on campus.
+Wireless internet access is available throughout the University, including the Law School.
+Work spaces (individual and group) are available in the libraries and International Visiting Law Scholars can use a shared office space through International Programs and may request a locker at the Law School.
+We are not able to provide housing, individual office space, or dedicated administrative support.

 Faculty & Scholar Immigration Services (FSIS)